praveen132006/Team-ASTRIX/README.md

-# AI Forensic Analysis System
+# AI Forensic Analysis System by Team ASTRIX

 A powerful tool for detecting AI-generated content using multiple forensic analysis techniques.